Laser Barcode Scanners – SICK and Data Logic

 Combining both laser and vision scanning for a fully optimised solution for identifying bar codes on goods and products.

-The SICK omni directional portal system by SCACO is extremely flexible and can accommodate up to 24 laser scanners or up to 9 camera scanners or a combination of both technologies (HYBRID) to ensure maximum possible coverage for all visible sides or surfaces of an item.
+The SICK omni directional portal system by Diverseco is extremely flexible and can accommodate up to 24 laser scanners or up to 9 camera scanners or a combination of both technologies (HYBRID) to ensure maximum possible coverage for all visible sides or surfaces of an item.

-Omnidirectional Portal Systems by SCACO can eliminate labour for presenting items as well as greatly reduce shift times as conveyor systems can run at a much higher speed than if an operator was manually realigning items.
+Omnidirectional Portal Systems by Diverseco can eliminate labour for presenting items as well as greatly reduce shift times as conveyor systems can run at a much higher speed than if an operator was manually realigning items.

 OCR and Video Coding